gtribello/plumed-thoughts/NAVIGATION.md

-  click I "MultiColvar.md" "1st June 2023: An explaination of how multicolvar is implemented" click J "MultiColvarShortcut.md" "9th June 2023: An explanation of how backwards compatibility for MultiColvar has been ensured and an introduction to ActionShortcut" click K "contactMatrix.md" "12th June 2023: An explanation of how coordination numbers and contact maps can be used to construct CVs" click L "Tasks.md" "13th June 2023: More details on how the task list are used in the calculation of MultiColvars and contact matrix based CVs" click M "Sprint.md" "3rd July 2023: Details on how SPRINT collective variables are implemented using shortcuts" click N "Steinhardt.md" "13th September 2023: An explanation of how Steinhardt parameters are implemented in PLUMED" click O "Behler.md" "14th September 2023: An explanation of how Behler-Parinello symmetry functions are implemented in PLUMED"
+  click I "MultiColvar.md" "1st June 2023: An explaination of how multicolvar is implemented" click J "MultiColvarShortcut.md" "9th June 2023: An explanation of how backwards compatibility for MultiColvar has been ensured and an introduction to ActionShortcut" click K "contactMatrix.md" "12th June 2023: An explanation of how coordination numbers and contact maps can be used to construct CVs" click M "Sprint.md" "3rd July 2023: Details on how SPRINT collective variables are implemented using shortcuts" click N "Steinhardt.md" "13th September 2023: An explanation of how Steinhardt parameters are implemented in PLUMED" click O "Behler.md" "14th September 2023: An explanation of how Behler-Parinello symmetry functions are implemented in PLUMED"